 Why manage cardiovascular disease?

-Treatments for cardiovascular disease (CVD) have greatly improved health outcomes, leading to longer and healthier lives.
+Treatments for cardiovascular disease (CVD) have greatly improved health outcomes, leading to people living longer and healthier lives.
 For example, the American Heart Association points out that actively managing risk factors like high blood pressure, high cholesterol, and diabetes has helped lower health problems and deaths related to CVD.
 New medications for diabetes have also shown to be safe and effective, and lower the chances of death and heart failure in diabetic patients.

 Treatments for CVD can significantly improve symptoms and quality of life.
 For instance, managing heart failure with advanced medications has been shown to help people live longer and keep people from needing hospitalization.
 With treatment, patients with heart failure are better in terms of their physical health and emotional well-being.
 Similarly, treatments for chronic coronary disease, like procedures to open blocked arteries with stents combined with the right medications, allow people to do activities without chest pain.
 These patients can do more activities with their family and friends, and have a better quality of life.